Intersection theory on non-archimedean analytic spaces: The category of finite correspondences

-\item[(3)] Every closed subspace $Z$ of $X\times Y$ which is finite and surjective over $X$ determines a finite correspondence $[Z]$ from $X$ to $Y$. \begin{proof} We only consider the case where $X$ is connected.
-We can write $[Z]=\sum\limits_in_i[Z_i]$, where $Z_i$ are irreducible component of $Z$ such that $Z_i\rightarrow X$ is surjective, and $n_i$ is the geometric multiplicity of $Z_i$ of $Z$. \end{proof} \end{enumerate} \end{remark}
+\begin{remark} Let $X$ be a quasi-smooth $K$-analytic space, and $Y$ a $K$-analytic space.
+Every closed subspace $Z$ of $X\times Y$ which is finite and surjective over $X$ determines a finite correspondence $[Z]$ from $X$ to $Y$.
+Indeed, we consider the case where $X$ is connected (hence irreducible).
+We can write $[Z]=\sum\limits_in_i[Z_i]$, where $Z_i$ are irreducible component of $Z$ such that $Z_i\rightarrow X$ is surjective, and $n_i$ is the geometric multiplicity of $Z_i$ of $Z$. \end{remark}

 To define the composition of morphism in the category $\Cor_K$, we need the following lemmas.